-1. Some opponents of an offensive American strategy believe that such an effort would involve the abandonment or downgrading of

-U.S.-Soviet negotiating efforts, especially in the arms control area.
-We must be particularly conscious of Congressional and Allied concerns on this score.
-We can, to some extent, address and minimize those concerns by emphasizing that our approach is gradual and peaceful and that our ultimate objective is not confrontation, but a stable and constructive basis for East-West relations.
-At the same time, we must recognize that our policy will not gain universal acceptance in the West, and that energetic American leadership to implement it will at times be divisive domestically and within the Alliance.

-- 2. There is also the danger that our policy might provoke a more militant Soviet response designed to utilize the USSR's current military advantage to maximum effect before our efforts to redress the military balance and exploit Soviet internal vulnerabilities have time to succeed.
-While recognizing that this is not a negligible risk, we nevertheless believe that the combination of our increased vigilance, our military buildup, and our diplomatic offensive in areas such as the Middle East will limit Soviet options, particularly at a time of leadership succession. - 3.
+- l.
+Some opponents of an activist American strategy believe that such an effort would involve the abandonment or downgrading of U.S.-Soviet negotiating efforts, especially in the arms control area.
+The U.S. must be particularly conscious of Congressional and Allied concerns on this score.
+Our policies can, to some extent, address and minimizethose concerns by emphasizing that the U.S. approach is gradual and peaceful and that our ultimate objective is not confrontation, but a stable and constructive basis for East-West relations.
+At the same time, it is unlikely that this strand of U.S. policy will gain universal acceptance in the West.
+Indeed, energetic American leadership to implement it may at times be divisive domestically and within the Alliance. - 2.
+There is also the danger that our policy might provoke a more militant Soviet response designed to further increase internal repression and utilize the USSR's current military advantage to maximum effect before our efforts to redress the military balance and exploit Soviet internal vulnerabilities have time to succeed.
+While recognizing that this is not a negligible risk, we nevertheless believe that the combination of our increased confidence and assertiveness, our military buildup, and our diplomatic offensive in areas such as the Middle East will limit Soviet options, particularly at a time of leadership succession. - 3.
 As noted above, our knowledge of the structure and dynamics of the Soviet regime is at best imperfect, and we cannot be certain what kinds of U.S. policies would be effective in promoting evolutionary change within the Soviet system.
 Indeed, U.S. policies which forced the USSR to undertake economic reform or otherwise modify internal practices mandated by communist ideology might actually enable the Soviet Union to compete more effectively with the West.
 Nevertheless, we believe that, with appropriate recognition of the necessity for flexibility and a pragmatic approach, an effective strategy for promoting evolutionary change within the Soviet Union is possible.